andrew/ultimate-awesome/README.md

 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
-- [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
+- [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.
 - [open-source-aviation](https://github.com/lucianosrp/open-source-aviation) - A list of open-source aviation projects and data.
 - [amx-guide](https://github.com/mikeroyal/amx-guide) -  Advanced Matrix Extensions (AMX) Guide.
 - [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.